unimonkiez/react-platformula-boilerplate/README.md

   to make it your own do the fellowing steps
   * Change [`app.json`](https://github.com/unimonkiez/react-platformula-boilerplate/blob/master/app.json) name and display name.
   * Change registered component name too in [`src/index.js`](https://github.com/unimonkiez/react-platformula-boilerplate/blob/master/src/index.js).
-  * If you need to keep the ejected projects ([some libraries linking is manual](https://github.com/facebook/react-native/issues/13783)), just remove them from `.gitignore` file.
+  * If you need to keep the ejected projects ([some libraries linking is manual :weary:](https://github.com/facebook/react-native/issues/13783)), just remove them from `.gitignore` file.

 ## Usage
 * `npm start, npm run start:web` - Start website on [localhost:8090](http://localhost:8090).
 * `npm run start:android` - Install and start on android.
 * `npm run start:ios` - Install and start on ios.
+* `npm run serve:android` - Start packager for android, if no need to install.
+* `npm run serve:ios` - Start packager for ios, if no need to install.
 * `npm run lint[:report][:error][:fix]` - Run lints usings eslint, recommand to install eslint-plugin on your editor.
 * `npm run test[:watch]` - Run unit tests, uses [`jest`](https://facebook.github.io/jest/).
-* `npm run create:android:release` - Creates release APK.
+* `npm run create:android:release` - Create release APK.
+* `npm run build[:web][:ios][:android]` - To make a minified build, needed for web and ios.
+As for android it is already used within `create:android:release`.